subhra8888/SQL-Data-Analysis-on-Credit-Card-Transactions/README.md

 # 🧮 SQL Credit Card Transactions Analysis
-This project focuses on analyzing credit card transaction data using SQL queries to derive insights and trends.
+This project focuses on analyzing credit card transaction data from 2013 to 2015 using SQL queries to derive insights and trends.
 It involves the implementation of various queries to explore spending patterns, card types, cities, and different transaction attributes.
 The dataset includes transactions across different cities, card types, and expense categories.

 ## 📊 Project Overview
 - Transaction details